As front end developers, we often get excited about some pretty niche things.

 It’s like comparing Apples to Oranges.

-Scroll Snaps is a single CSS feature to achieve a very specific scrolling behavior.
+Scroll Snaps is a single CSS feature that achieves a very specific scrolling behavior.

 They have one single thing in common.
 They provide a similar scrolling effect.
-Apart from that, Scroll Snaps doesn’t provide any other additional features, while fullPage.js provide a ton.
+Apart from that, Scroll Snaps doesn’t provide any other additional features, while fullPage.js provides a ton.

 A quick look at the fullpage.js documentation is enough to know fullPage.js is way more than a scrolling effect.